testdouble/suture/README.md

 ### Retrying failures

 Since the legacy code path hasn't been deleted yet, there's no reason to leave users hanging if the new code path explodes.
-By setting the `:retry` entry to `true`, Suture will rescue any errors raised from the new code path and attempt to invoke the legacy code path instead.
+By setting the `:fallback_to_old` entry to `true`, Suture will rescue any errors raised from the new code path and attempt to invoke the legacy code path instead.

 ``` ruby
 class MyWorker